danjgale/conda-envs/README.md

 ## Containers

-A `Dockerfile` is included under `fmri/` and the image it creates can be found on DockerHub https://hub.docker.com/r/danjgale/fmri/.
+A `Dockerfile` is included under `from-nipype/` and `custom`.
+For the former, the image it creates can be found on DockerHub https://hub.docker.com/r/danjgale/fmri/.
 This bundles the conda `fmri` environment with the [Nipype image](https://hub.docker.com/r/nipype/nipype/), an install of `dcm2niix`, and adds `nano` for convenience.

-Note that if you wish to convert this image to a Singularity container to run on an HPC, you cannot directly pull the image into a `Singularity` file yet (due to a [known issue with Singularity](https://github.com/singularityware/singularity/issues/719)).
+Note that if you wish to convert these images to Singularity containers to run on an HPC, you cannot directly pull the image into a `Singularity` file yet (due to a [known issue with Singularity](https://github.com/singularityware/singularity/issues/719)).
 The current workaround requires you to run [docker2singularity](https://github.com/singularityware/docker2singularity).